Applications for the Fall 2021 semester are now closed. Check back in September 2021 for Spring 2022 applications.

 You will apply to participate in City Scholars the semester before joining the program in Chicago.
 Applications will be open for the first 4-6 weeks of each semester.
-Applications for Spring 2021 will be posted in September 2020.
+Applications for Fall 2021 are due March 15, 2021.

 Where do I apply?

 Applications are submitted online.
 The link is posted on each page of this website when the application is live.

 After I apply what are the next steps?